Adam Caporn: Coaching career

 Caporn served as an assistant coach with the Willetton Tigers in the State Basketball League in the 2007 season.
 He served as head coach of the East Perth Eagles during the 2009 State Basketball League season.

-In 2010, Caporn served as a scholarship assistant coach at the Basketball Australia Centre of Excellence.
+In 2010, Caporn served as a scholarship coach at the Australian Institute of Sport.

 Between 2010 and 2014, he spent four seasons as an assistant coach with the Saint Mary's Gaels.

-Between 2014 and 2021, Caporn served as head coach of the Centre of Excellence.
-He also served as head coach of Australia's U19 National Team between 2014 and 2016.
+Between 2014 and 2021, Caporn served as head coach of the BA Centre of Excellence.
+He also served as head coach of the Australia men's national under-19 basketball team between 2014 and 2016.
+In 2017, he joined the Australia men's national basketball team as an assistant coach.
+He helped the Boomers earn the bronze medal at the 2020 Tokyo Olympics.

-In 2021, Caporn was named the head coach of the Long Island Nets of the NBA G League, the development team for the Brooklyn Nets.
-On 6 July 2022, he was named assistant coach for the Brooklyn Nets.
+In July 2021, Caporn was named the head coach of the Long Island Nets of the NBA G League, the development team for the Brooklyn Nets.

+On 6 July 2022, Caporn was named assistant coach for the Brooklyn Nets.

 On 10 July 2024, Caporn became an assistant coach for the Washington Wizards.

 On 13 March 2025, Caporn was appointed head coach of the Australia men's national basketball team, becoming the 10th coach selected in Boomers' history.